redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 An appeal submission requires doubling the current challenge fee.
 It will restart the voting and double the required quorum.
 If the quorum is already above 50% it is impossible to submit another appeal and the current verdict is considered final.

 #### 6. Settlement
 After the verdict is final the winning party receives a reward which is taken either from a challenger fee or provider deposit.
-Part of the reward is distributed to the judges.
+Part of the reward is distributed to the judges (who are the judges? where is it described? how do we assure that they are impartial? can they be punished for a "wrong" verdict?).
 There is also an internal redistribution of tokens among the judges.
 Those supporting the majority choice get part of the tokens staked on the losing side.
-The jurors who were on the winning side also increased their voting capacity.
+The jurors who were on the winning side also increase their voting capacity (what does "capacity" exactly means here?).
 The results are persisted on the permaweb and could be used as a base for reputation score for providers, watchers and jurors.

 ### Dispute parameters
 The list below contains system parameters used to manage the dispute resolution process.
 The values are based on the similar existing models and simulations, therefore they might require tuning after the deployment in the real-world environment.
 The update could be managed by decentralised governance in the form of token weighted voting by all the stakeholders.